bangle-io/bangle-io-help/docs/getting started.md

 ![-scale0.50](/assets/images/image-2021-05-18-23-46-44-148.png)

-Click on the Command Palette icon at top right.
+Click on the Action Palette icon at top right.

-> :keyboard: Command Palette can be triggered by pressing `Command-Shift-p` on mac, `Ctrl-Shift-P` on windows, `Command-O` mac Firefox,  `Ctrl-O` windows Firefox.

-You can either search for a command or scroll through the list.
-We want to run the`New workspace` command as shown below:
+Run the `New workspace` action as shown below:

 ![-scale0.50](/assets/images/image-2021-05-18-23-53-04-138.png)